 Only clients with mammographic abnormalities will be recalled for further tests.
 All other clients will be advised to see their GP for clinical examination.

 After a diagnosis of some benign (non-cancerous) breast conditions, the risk of developing breast cancer increases.
 These risks include:

 - Atypical ductal hyperplasia (ADH)

 - Atypical lobular hyperplasia (ALH)

-Women with these conditions will be invited for annual screening up to the age of 74.
+Clients with these conditions will be invited for annual screening up to the age of 74.
 They will only be recalled for further tests if any abnormalities are found on their mammogram.
-Women with these conditions are strongly encouraged to discuss their on-going management with their doctor, including an annual physical examination.
+Once diagnosed with these conditions, it is strongly encouraged that clients discuss on-going management with their doctor, including an annual physical examination.

-Referral to a screenings service is inappropriate and may cause unnecessary delay in diagnosis and anxiety for women.
+Referral to a screenings service is inappropriate and may cause unnecessary delay in diagnosis and anxiety.
 A negative mammogram does not alter the necessity for a full clinical assessment and investigation of a breast symptom.

-For information on the management of symptomatic women refer to Cancer Australia Guidelines
+For information on the management of your symptomatic patients refer to Cancer Australia Guidelines.

-BreastScreen Victoria’s family history risk assessment tool uses the information women provide on their family history of breast and ovarian cancer.
+BreastScreen Victoria collects information about women’s family history of breast and ovarian cancer so we can provide them with better care.
 It does not include all risk factors for breast cancer.
-Other factors may increase or decrease a woman's risk of developing breast cancer.
-We strongly recommend that women assessed as at increased risk see their doctor for a more detailed clinical assessment, and if the clinical assessment confirms a high risk status, referral to a specialised clinic.
+Other factors may increase or decrease the risk of developing breast cancer.
+We strongly recommend that clients assessed as at increased risk see their doctor for a more detailed clinical assessment, and if the clinical assessment confirms a high risk status, referral to a specialised clinic.

 For information on familial risk assessment for breast and ovarian cancer use Cancer Australia's Familial Risk Assessment (FRA-BOC).